-- Applicants who have been assessed for a Mandatory Disabled Facilities Grant, where non eligible works have been identified and deemed necessary. - Applicants (including Child Cases) are subject to a test of resources (see details on page 5 under 'Who qualifies for a Mandatory Disabled Facilities Grant'). - Applicants in Child Cases who are in receipt of a maximum Mandatory Disabled Facilities Grant, which includes the funding of a lift, specialist WC or ceiling track hoist will qualify for extended warranty (additional 3 years) funding under this category without completing a test of resources - Applicants with a diagnosed permanent and substantial mental health condition or learning disability, assessed as requiring alterations to assist them to remain living in their property independently
+- Applicants who have been assessed for a Mandatory Disabled Facilities Grant, where non eligible works have been identified and deemed necessary. - Applicants (including Child Cases) are subject to a test of resources (see details on page 5 under 'Who qualifies for a Mandatory Disabled Facilities Grant'). - Applicants in Child Cases who are in receipt of a maximum Mandatory Disabled Facilities Grant, which includes the funding of a lift, specialist WC or ceiling track hoist will qualify for extended warranty (additional 3 years) funding under this category without completing a test of resources. - Applicants who have been assessed by the Hospital Discharge Team, where essential works have been identified to facilitate discharge (a test of resources will not apply in these circumstances for grants up to the value of £5,000) - Applicants with a diagnosed permanent and substantial mental health condition or learning disability, assessed as requiring alterations to assist them to remain living in their property independently.

-- Works recommended by an Occupational Therapist or Housing Support Coordinator deemed at the discretion of the Council to be reasonable and practicable, necessary and appropriate to facilitate independent living, for example, works outside the boundary of the property to provide safe access to and from the home as part of a Mandatory Disabled Facilities Grant. - Funding for the inclusion of an extended warranty (additional 3 years) for equipment provided through a Mandatory Disabled Facilities Grant e.g. stairlift, through floor lift, step lift, specialist WC or ceiling track hoist - Works to facilitate discharge from hospital, including, but not limited to, module ramping/suitcase or folding ramps or cleaning and clearing to provide sufficient safe space for hospital discharge - Cost effective alterations to meet the needs of those with a diagnosed mental health condition or learning disability requiring alterations to assist them to remain living safely in the home eg alterations to the home to make it safer for someone with dementia
+- Works recommended by an Occupational Therapist or Housing Support Coordinator deemed at the discretion of the Council to be reasonable and practicable, necessary and appropriate to facilitate independent living, for example, works outside the boundary of the property to provide safe access to and from the home as part of a Mandatory Disabled Facilities Grant. - Funding for the inclusion of an extended warranty (additional 3 years) for equipment provided through a Mandatory Disabled Facilities Grant e.g. stairlift, through floor lift, step lift, specialist WC or ceiling track hoist. - Works to facilitate discharge from hospital, including, but not limited to, module ramping/suitcase or folding ramps or cleaning and clearing to provide sufficient safe space for hospital discharge. - Cost effective alterations to meet the needs of those with a diagnosed mental health condition or learning disability requiring alterations to assist them to remain living safely in the home eg alterations to the home to make it safer for someone with dementia.